 Answer: Visual Basic runs fine with all three of these versions of Windows.
+(When using Windows 7, Service Pack 1 must also be installed.)
 However, the windows will vary slightly in appearance.
 Figure 1.1 shows the appearance of a typical window produced in Visual Basic with each of the three versions of Windows.
 The appearance of windows depends on the Windows product edition, the hardware on your system, and your own personal preferences.
 In this book, all screen captures have been done with the Windows 10 operating system.